Crofton School

-Crofton School is a coeducational foundation secondary school, located in Stubbington, Hampshire, England.
+Crofton School is a coeducational secondary school, located in Stubbington, Hampshire, England.
 The school has around 1200 students aged between 11 and 16 (years 7 to 11).
 The school accepts pupils from the areas of: Stubbington, Hill Head, Titchfield, Peel Common, Gosport and Locks Heath.

 Crofton opened in 1974 as a purpose-built mixed comprehensive school.
-The headteacher is Simon Harrison who was appointed in January 2017.
+The headteacher is Simon Harrison, who was appointed in January 2017.
 Crofton was awarded Specialist Science Status in 2005 but this has since been revoked.

-Crofton has three 'feeder' schools: The Croft, Crofton Hammond Junior School and Crofton Anne Dale Junior School.
+Crofton has two 'feeder' schools: Crofton Hammond Junior School and Crofton Anne Dale Junior School.
 Attendance at one of these feeder schools is a factor in admission to Crofton School.

-As of 2022, the school's most recent judgement by Ofsted is Good, following a short inspection in 2018 which confirmed the previous judgement from a full inspection in 2014.
+As of 2022, the school's most recent judgement by Ofsted is Good, following a short inspection in 2018, which confirmed the previous judgement from a full inspection in 2014.